kubernetes/kubernetes/docs/design/federation/simplified_federation_deployment.md

 ## Timeline

-Both the federation control plane deployment functionality via `kubeadm` and the cluster registration/deregistration functionality via `kubectl` are planned to be implemented in the v1.5 time frame and are considered a P0 feature for v1.5.
+Both the federation control plane deployment functionality and the cluster registration/deregistration functionality via `kubefed` are planned to be implemented in the v1.5 time frame and are considered a P0 feature for v1.5.